 Checks should be made payable to CHPW Medicare Advantage.
 In the event that you do not receive a monthly statement from our plan, you may call Customer Service.
-(Phone numbers for Customer Service are printed on the back cover of this document.)

 If any check is returned by your bank, your premium will be considered not paid.
 We will ask you to pay the unpaid amount plus a \$20 fee for non-sufficient funds (NSF) on the returned check.